rekapap/CV_2019/README.md

 ### Where I Work Best
 In an open-minded, motivated and moderately geeky tech team who work to high standards while having fun at the same time.
 Preferably while watching Avengers.
 I also add graphic design skills to the team, but I'm committed to a career change as a Full-Stack or Back-end developer.

+### What I'm currently working on
+Expanding my 'horizon' by learning new things, like Phaser.js, P5.js, Java, iOS Mobile App development using Swift.

 ## Projects

 ### Makers Projects